DFHack/dfhack/docs/Plugins.rst

 Pressing :kbd:`Esc` normally returns to the unit screen, but :kbd:`Shift`:kbd:`Esc` would exit directly to the main dwarf mode screen.

+.. comment - the link target "search" is reserved for the Sphinx search page
+.. _search-plugin:

 search
 ======
 The search plugin adds search to the Stocks, Animals, Trading, Stockpile,